 Ms. Kingman has over 10 years of experience in strategy, analytics, and business development in the healthcare field.
 Formerly the Director of Strategy for Texas Health Resources hospital system and management consultant within Accenture’s healthcare division, where she served clients in the pharmaceutical, hospital, and payer industries.

 Leon W. LeVan, PhD – CHEMISTRY MANUFACTURING AND CONTROLS

-Leon has over 25 years of pharmaceutical development experience in chemistry, manufacturing, and controls (“CMC”) and in drug metabolism.
-Former Director of Process Development at Genzyme Corporation supporting Genzyme’s oncology products.
-Previous positions at Bone Care International, Inc. (acquired by Genzyme) and Hazleton Laboratories (now Covance).
-Participated in the preparation of two successful NDAs and several sNDAs and INDs.
+Dr. LeVan has over 25 years of pharmaceutical development experience in chemistry, manufacturing, and controls (“CMC”) and in drug metabolism.
+He was the former Director of Process Development at Genzyme Corporation supporting Genzyme’s oncology products.
+He held previous positions at Bone Care International, Inc. (acquired by Genzyme) and Hazleton Laboratories (now Covance).
+Dr. LeVan participated in the preparation of two successful NDAs and several sNDAs and INDs.

 Ian Thompson Jr., MD – MEDICAL ADVISOR

 President of Christus Santa Rosa Hospital and former Director of the UT Health San Antonio Cancer Therapy & Research Center.
 Dr. Thompson is a urologic oncologist who specializes in prevention, early detection, and treatment of prostate and other urologic cancers, including cancers of the kidney, bladder and testis.
 A trustee of the American Board of Urology, chairman of the Early Detection Research Network of the National Cancer Institute, and chair of the Genitourinary Cancer Committee of the Southwest Oncology Group, one of the largest cancer treatment trials organizations in the world.